 But anything can be turned into a compelling story.
 A quarterly newsletter, for instance, is essentially a story about what happened in your organization over the previous quarter.
 Jazz it up a bit so that it’s more relatable to your people.

 Effective internal communications is more than announcing events and news, posting lists of figures, and screenshots of quarterly reports.
 To hold your people’s attention, your updates need to be interesting.
 Companies with great internal communications know this and incorporate thought-provoking or fun updates into their internal communications strategy.

 Remember: employee communications hit a massive roadblock when team members aren’t interested in or can’t find the content you want them to see.
 Give the people what they want!

 Keeping your people interested usually means posting what they want to see or read in their preferred tone.
 Suppose you’re a communications professional at a more traditional law firm (strict dress code, traditional org structure, business above all else), for example.
 In that case, quarterly reports and lists of figures might be fine.
 But if your company’s a graphic design agency with an open office plan and bean bag chairs scattered about, maybe memes are more your style.

 Tone should almost always be an important consideration when composing an update that goes out to your organization.
 Here are a few aspects you should think about:

-Doing internal communications well is going to take a whole lot of practice and research.
 One of the best things you can do as you’re developing your internal communications strategy is to poll your people to see what kind of content they’d be interested in.
-This is also a good way to suss out the vibe of your organization, and adapt your tone accordingly.
-Good luck with all your internal communications endeavors!
+This is also an excellent way to check out the vibe of your organization and adapt your tone accordingly.
+Good luck with all your alignment endeavors!